 I find myself wishing I could stay forever.

 But, once the sun sets, the ocean becomes a reflection in my rear view mirror as I return to my everyday life.
-Within two days of being immersed in real life, the stress I’d hoped to leave behind creeps back into my shoulders and back, reminding me to find other ways to relax and enjoy life.
+Within two days of being immersed in real life, the stress I’d hoped to leave behind creeps back into my shoulders and back, reminding me I need to learn how to relax from stress.

 Connecting every breath with each movement not only relieves stress and relaxes muscles, but also calms your mind.
 Just a few poses go a long way.
 My favorite restorative poses are child’s pose, corpse pose, legs up the wall, reclined bound eagle, and forward fold.
 If you’re new to yoga, you can learn the poses from Yoga With Adriene’s Foundations of Yoga playlist.
 (This is how I started.)